MARCH 2018 – Anthology publication

 JULY 2015 – online article

-As part of the ‘My kind of…’ series, published on the Design Circle website.
+As part of the ‘My kind of…’ series, published on the Design Circle (Royal Society of Architects in Wales branch) website.

 ‘My kind of home is within a community, built for sharing and collective enjoyment; with immediate neighbours to talk to, safe roads for play, allotments to grow produce and room enough for dinner with extended family and friends.